 2. Install XAMPP.
-Follow the prompts, and accept the defaults.
+Follow the prompts.
+When prompted with a list of components to be installed, deactivate the checkbox for Perl to specify that it should not be installed.
+Otherwise, accept the defaults.
 During the installation process, take note of the locations to which its various components are installed, as well as any other information specified during the install process, such as database names, users, and passwords.

 3. Disable any web server programs other than Apache that might already be running.
 Specifically, you might need to stop the “World Wide Web Publishing Service” (IIS) via the Services control panel (which can be accessed by running “services.msc”).

 4. Start the XAMPP Control Panel application.
 Start the Apache and MySQL applications by clicking the corresponding Start buttons.